cloudamqp/java-amqp-example/README.md

     ¦                       AppTest.java

-A class called App.java is also created.
+A class called `App.java` is also created.
 This is the main entry point for the application.
 You can change/remove/rename this to any specific naming convention that you want to follow.
-The App.java that maven creates will look like:
+The `App.java` that Maven creates will look like:

     :::java
     package com.myexamples;